Food Water Maps

 If I turned left, there was nothing of note, save a few tumbledown, clapboard buildings and the remains of wheel-less, derelict, fire engine on cinderblocks near the center of the street.
 The hulk had been stripped, shot at, and left to rust.
 Its dull red paint, given way to scab-brown rust that promised to eventually consume the entire vehicle.

-To my right, several plank-sided wooden buildings, one with several vehicles parked in front.
-There was another Food Water Maps sign nailed to the side of its lapstrake marquee facing my direction – probably to attract other visitors who stopped at the intersection as I had.
+To my right, several plank-sided wooden buildings, one with three pickup trucks parked in front.
+There was another Food Water Maps sign nailed to the side of its lapstrake marquee, facing my direction – probably to attract other visitors who stopped at the intersection as I had.

 But this sign was newer than the one on the roadside – and the word maps was in bold, black letters that matched food and water.
 This bode well, since some signs deceive, merely marking a point in the past before a business perished and its owners left the roadside invitation to succumb in its own, lethargic ruination.